When I started growing ginger root I expected it to be difficult. It's not.

 Work in some organic slow release fertiliser at planting time.
 After that you can use some liquid fertiliser like seaweed extract or fish fertiliser every few weeks.

 If you are growing ginger root in the garden you can start stealing little bits of it once it is about four months old.
 Just dig carefully at the side of a clump.
-(This "green ginger" does have a lot less flavour than the mature stuff, though.)

 The best time to harvest ginger is any time after the leaves have died down.
 Usually it takes eight to ten months to get to that point.